rjtmahinay/RADTECHPars/README.md

 # Patient Registry Software for Animal Station and Veterinary Clinic

-A management and scheduling software for Animal Station and Veterinary Clinic in White Plains, Quezon City.
+A management and scheduling software for Animal Station and Veterinary Clinic and Grooming Center in White Plains, Quezon City.

 ## Deployment